gesteves91/artifact-fase-santos-23/README.md

 ## Setup

-To use the replication package, we recommend applying the dependencies included on the [requirements](requirements.txt) file.
+To use the replication package, we recommend applying the dependencies included in the [requirements](requirements.txt) file.
 We strongly recommend using Python 3.9 Virtual Environment as follows, since Pycaret requires it.

 ```bash
 python3 -m venv .venv